-Dr. Jacob Dalager is a trumpet player, composer, and educator on faculty at The Catholic University of America, Frostburg State University, and Frederick Community College, teaching trumpet, jazz history, music theory and ear training, and American popular music.
-In addition, he teaches at the International School of Music, maintains a private trumpet studio, and is a freelance trumpeter and composer.
+Dr. Jacob Dalager is an international soloist, recording artist, award-winning composer, and Assistant Professor of Trumpet and Jazz at New Mexico State University.
+Prior to joining NMSU, he was based in the Washington D.C. area and on faculty at The Catholic University of America, Frostburg State University, and Frederick Community College, teaching trumpet, jazz performance, theory, and history, music theory and ear training, and American popular music.

 Dalager made his U.S. concerto debut in 2016 with the Austin Symphony Orchestra and returned in 2019 with his original composition, 3ɟutures for trumpet and orchestra.
-Prior to that, he soloed with the Jesselton Philharmonic (Malaysia), Te Deum Chamber Orchestras (Singapore), St. Olaf Band, and St. Olaf Orchestra.
+Prior to that, he soloed with the Jesselton Philharmonic, Te Deum Chamber Orchestra, and the St. Olaf Band and Orchestra.

-Dalager’s compositions have been commissioned and performed by the Austin Symphony, Parkway Brass, St. Olaf Band, Ancia Saxophone Quartet, and the Lyrica Chamber Orchestra.
-He was a finalist for the ASCAP Morton Gould Young Composers Award in 2011 and won Second Prize the 2020 Robert Avalon International Competition for Composers.
+Dr. Dalager’s compositions and arrangements have been commissioned and performed by groups across the country, including the Austin Symphony, Parkway Brass, St. Olaf Band, and Lyrica Chamber Orchestra.
+He was a finalist for the ASCAP Morton Gould Young Composers Award in 2011 and won Second Prize in the 2020 Robert Avalon International Competition for Composers.

 Dalager holds a D.M.A. in music performance from Catholic University (2020), M.M. and Arts Leadership Certificate from the Eastman School of Music (2012), and a B.A. and B.M. in Theory/Composition and Trumpet Performance from St. Olaf College (2009).